Moneycorp can give you a bank-beating rate so you can save on foreign exchange to over 30 different currencies.

 Once you’ve registered and verified your account, you can transfer money online or over the phone.
 It’s more expensive to request a transfer over the phone.

-Moneycorp are a UK company.
+Moneycorp is a UK company.
 There may be issues for Australian users sending money to the UK, namely the time it takes to send funds to Moneycorp and an additional currency conversion fee.
-You will need to send funds to Moneycorp via a SWIFT payment, which can take up to 3 business days to clear.
+You will need to send funds to Moneycorp via a SWIFT payment, which can take up to three business days to clear.

 You’ll need to provide the Bank Identifier Code (BIC) and the SWIFT code for the recipient's bank account.
 You’ll also need to provide the International Bank Account Number (IBAN) for payments to the European Union.Back to top